nbanholzer/pintos-p3-1/README.md

 >> process Q, how do you adjust the page table (and any other data
 >> structures) to reflect the frame Q no longer has?

+In the eviction process the pagedir of process Q is set with pagedir_clear so it will fault next time and the supplementary page entry is updated to note whether it is in swap or file.

 >> B4: Explain your heuristic for deciding whether a page fault for an
 >> invalid virtual address should cause the stack to be extended into
 >> the page that faulted.
+We allow stack growth within 8MB of PHYS_BASE.

 ---- SYNCHRONIZATION ----